-The biodegradable alternative to foam board, a corrugated cardboard sign is uniquely designed with a white cardstock surface and honeycomb kraft core.
+The biodegradable alternative to foam board, honeycomb cardboard is uniquely designed with a white cardstock surface and honeycomb kraft core.
 This makes it rigid, durable and extremely lightweight – perfect for retail marketing, presentations and trade shows.
 It’s also an affordable choice that can be printed on two sides.

-A sophisticated, strong and scratch-resistant substrate, Ultraboard is an ideal solution for high-traffic areas in offices and retail stores.
-It is crafted with a foam core and faced with Polystyrene sheets, so it’s designed to flex while offering significant durability.
+A sophisticated, strong and scratch-resistant substrate, polystyrene foam is an ideal solution for high-traffic areas in offices and retail stores.
+It is crafted with a foam core and faced with polystyrene sheets, so it’s designed to flex while offering significant durability.

 Outdoor Signs grab attention and drive awareness.
 And while a compelling design is important, the material you use is the foundation to ensure the sign upholds your needs.
 (Keep in mind that anything made for outside can work indoors, too!)

 Durable, lightweight and waterproof, corrugated plastic is an ideal solution for all outdoor signage.
 It’s commonly used for real estate and political advertising, as well as directional and sidewalk signage.
 Coroplast is made of fluted plastic and can be printed on two sides.